openlookeng/hetu-core/hetu-docs/en/rest/task.md

 This is the same output that is also present in the response from the Query resource which lists all of the stages and tasks involved in a particular query.
-This is call is used by openLooKeng to coordinate a queries.
+This call is used by openLooKeng to coordinate a query.

 **Example response**: